SUSAN PINKER: A Feminist Contrarian

 Pinker recalls the feminist reaction to the male-dominated culture during her youth: "Women were conditioned to have the characteristics of a castrate."
 Only if "women rejected their conditioned roles by refusing to be men's handmaids . . . dumped their female personae, and took on men's roles, would they truly be equal."

-Negative stereotypes really set feminists off, Pinker remembered.
+Negative stereotypes set feminists off more than anything, Pinker remembered.
 When the children's puppet program Sesame Street added Miss Piggy to the cast, the only female puppet, feminists reacted indignantly.
 Pinker said they worried that "girl-type features would play into stereotypes," the Cookie Monster as anorexic or bulimic, for instance.

 Plenty of males groused over Lerner and Loewe's characterization of Dr. Doolittle, at the way it played into feminist stereotypes about chauvinists.
 Just the few minutes of watching Rex Harrison turned me off too, even as I reflect on how many guys whom I have known behaved like him.
 A freedom-loving, intelligent culture offers negative models of ourselves, and the public laughs at them, and at themselves.
 That a book or a movie can criticize with humor and make money in a competitive society should get respect rather than criticism.
 The negative characters dissuade us from behaving like them.
 We all accept that.

 Perhaps Andrew Carnegie, J.D.
-Rockefeller, Bill Gates, and Steve Jobs would like to have controlled what we saw on TV and the cinema, but they couldn't.
+Rockefeller, Bill Gates, and Steve Jobs would like control what we see on TV and the cinema, but they cann't.
 Movies show plenty of negative characterizations of industrial robber barons.
 A free society allows it, and the TV and movies make money showing them.
 So why should we make an exception for feminists?
 Why allow only positive representations?
 Why force on the public a lifestyle that works fine in theory, but not so well in practice?

 Once again, I just wonder how these people expect to inculcate the population with this foolishness.
 Common everyday experience tell us we have to make a judgment-call about each individual's abilities—not rely on some all-encompassing definition.
 A thinking person understands that sexual roles and the configuration of relationships depend on many personal factors.
 Marrieds set up their protected areas, rely on each other according to their needs, with their own in-house support system.